-For a complete list of available Monarch piston tunes, refer to the most current RockShox spare parts catalog on the service page at www.sram.com.
-To replace or change a rear shock tune skip to step 4.
+For a complete list of available Monarch piston tunes, refer to the most current RockShox spare parts catalog in the service page of www.sram.com.

-Spray isopropyl alcohol on the shaft assembly and SRAM shaft clamp tool, wipe it with a clean rag.
+Spray isopropyl alcohol on the shaft assembly and shaft clamp, wipe it with a clean rag.